 BBSc Grad Dip Child & Adol Psych MPsych (Clin Neuro)

 Jane Nursey is a clinical neuropsychologist.
 She has worked in public acute and mental health services across Melbourne for more than 20 years, including with CAMHS and Adult and Aged Care services.
 She coordinated a treatment service for bushfire survivors following the Victorian bushfires in February 2009.
 Jane is an experienced presenter and trainer, developing and facilitating training workshops to a range of health professionals on evidence-based neuropsychological and clinical assessments and treatments for trauma-related mental health disorders, as well educational workshops on trauma response and recovery.

 BA (Hons) MPsych (Clin) PhD MAPS (CCLIN)

 Andrea Phelps is a clinical psychologist who has worked for 20 years in the mental health field, and has specialised in posttraumatic mental health since 2003.
-She is Director, Policy and Service Development at Phoenix Australia.
+She is Deputy Director at Phoenix Australia.
 Within the PTSD field, Andrea’s particular research and clinical interest is in the area of sleep and nightmares.
 She has completed a PhD on this topic.

 Associate Professor Darryl Wade

 BA (Hons) MA (ClinPsych) PhD MAPS (CCLIN)

 Darryl Wade is a clinical psychologist with many years’ experience in public and private mental health settings.
 He is Head of Policy and Practice at Phoenix Australia.
 He has published widely on posttraumatic mental health issues.
 Darryl is an experienced presenter, practitioner and project leader in posttraumatic mental health.